 MERC requested authorization to recover a portion of its Rochester Natural Gas Expansion Project (the Project) costs under this statute.
-According to MERC, its natural gas distribution system was at capacity in the Rochester area and must be upgraded to meet current needs as well as expected growth in customer demand.
-The Project includes two phases, which involve improvements to MERC's distribution system and acquiring additional interstate pipeline capacity for delivery to its Rochester distribution system.
+According to MERC, its natural gas distribution system was at capacity in the Rochester area and needed to be upgraded to meet current needs as well as expected growth in customer demand.
+The Project included two phases, which involved improvements to MERC's distribution system and acquiring additional interstate pipeline capacity for delivery to its Rochester distribution system.

 Phase I of the Project was completed in 2015.
 Phase I cost approximately \$5.6 million, and involved improvements to MERC's delivery system in the Rochester area.
-The Commission authorized recovery of the Phase I costs in MERC's 2015 rate case.5
+The Commission authorized recovery of the Phase I costs in MERC's 2015 rate case.6

-Phase II of the Project consists of changes to MERC's local distribution system, which are expected to be completed by 2023.
-This second phase of the project involves upgrading MERC's town border station (TBS) system and constructing a new 13-mile long high-pressure pipeline that will tie together the northern and southern portions of the TBS system.
-MERC requested approval of the Phase II costs, which are estimated to total about \$44 million.
-MERC seeks to recover 33 percent of the Phase II costs from all of MERC's ratepayers using its NGEP rider, and to recover the remaining balance of Phase II costs in future rate cases.
-On May 5, 2017, the Commission issued an Order approving the Rochester project, granting MERC's request for preapproval to recover Phase II costs of up \$44 million through a combination of the NGEP Rider and base rates.6
+Phase II of the Project was completed in 2022.
+Phase II consisted of changes to MERC's local distribution system, which involved upgrading MERC's town border station (TBS) system and constructing a new 13-mile high-pressure pipeline that tied together the northern and southern portions of the TBS system.
+MERC requested approval of the Phase II costs, which were estimated to total about \$44 million.
+MERC sought to recover 33 percent of the Phase II costs from all of MERC's ratepayers using its NGEP rider, and to recover the remaining balance of Phase II costs in future rate cases.